subamanis/mezura/README.md

     The given language names must exist in any of the files in the 'data/languages/' dir as the parameter of the field 'Language'.

+    The given language names will be ignored from the stats calculation, if they exist.

+--exclude-languages
+    1..n arguments separated by commas, case-insensitive

+    The given language names must exist in any of the files in the 'data/languages/' dir as the parameter of the field 'Language'.

     Only the languages specified here will be taken into account for the stats.

 --threads